fchastanet/bash-tools-framework/CompileCommand.md

   displayed in the header to indicate the src filepath that has been compiled (`SRC_FILE_PATH`).

-  By default, it is initialized with path relative to `ROOT_DIR`
+  By default, it is initialized with path relative to `FRAMEWORK_ROOT_DIR`

 - `--keep-temp-files|-k` keep temporary files for debug purpose